 The Fringe Box Office has staff in place specifically for access enquiries and ticket bookings.
-This service is here to assist anyone with an access requirement to make the most of what the Edinburgh Festival Fringe has to offer.
+This service exists to assist anyone with an access requirement to make the most of what the Edinburgh Festival Fringe has to offer.

 - would like to book specific accessibility services, eg a hearing loop, audio description headsets, captioning units or seating in relation to the location of the BSL interpreter